INTRODUCTION

 RECENT AND FUTURE ENGAGEMENTS

 In season 2021-2022, John Fiore conducted two highly acclaimed new productions at the Royal Swedish Opera, Tchaikovsky’s Iolanta, and a double bill of Puccini’s Suor Angelica and Gianni Schicchi, as well as conducting the complete Beethoven Egmont with the Münchner Rundfunk Orchester (recently released as a CD).
-In June 2022, he took over a new production of Wagner’s Die Meistersinger at the Deutsche Oper Berlin, including a performance that was broadcast worldwide, and which has just been released on DVD on the Naxos/RBB label.
+In June 2022, he took over a new production of Wagner’s Die Meistersinger at the Deutsche Oper Berlin, including a performance broadcast worldwide, just released on DVD on the Naxos/RBB label.

-During the 2022-2023 season, Mo.
-Fiore returned to the Royal Swedish Opera to conduct performances of Tosca and Salome.
-The following season (2023-2024), he was invited back for the production of Rigoletto and a symphonic concert.
-In September 2023, he stepped in at very short notice to lead the new production of Puccini’s Il Trittico at the Deutsche Oper Berlin, receiving both public and critical acclaim.
-This was followed by a production of Turandot at the same venue.
-Then, in spring 2024, he conducted Madama Butterfly at the Norwegian National Opera and Ballet.
+In the 2022-2023 season, Maestro Fiore returned to the Royal Swedish Opera to lead performances of Tosca and Salome.
+The following season (2023-2024), he was invited back for a production of Rigoletto and a symphonic concert.
+Notable highlights of the 2023-2024 season also included the premiere of Puccini’s Il Trittico at the Deutsche Oper Berlin, which he took over on just four days’ notice to critical acclaim, as well as his highly successful debut with Puccini’s Tosca at the Staatsoper Unter den Linden, also in Berlin.
+In the spring of 2024, he conducted Madama Butterfly at the Norwegian National Opera and Ballet.

-His future engagements include Jenůfa and Wozzeck at the Royal Swedish Opera in 2024, among others.
+His future engagements in the 2024/2025 season include Jenůfa and Wozzeck at the Royal Swedish Opera, Der fliegende Holländer and Tannhäuser at the Deutsche Oper Berlin, and Hänsel und Gretel at Semperoper Dresden, among others.

 BIOGRAPHY